Libba: The Magnificent Musical Life of Elizabeth Cotten by Laura Veirs, illustrated by Tatyana Fazlalizadeh

 Source: Review Copy

 The beautiful cover for Libba: The Magnificent Life of Elizabeth Cotten drew me in immediately.
 The book case, which is steel blue and has the sound hole and strings of a guitar embossed on it, and the endpapers which feature the next of the guitar, Elizabeth Cotten's hand and her unique style of playing, are also fantastic.
 Veirs's story of Cotten's life is gently poetic, the refrain from Cotten's most famous song, Freight Train, which she wrote when she was just eleven years old, repeated in the text.
-Born in 1893, the granddaughter of freed slaves, "Libba Cotten heard music everywhere."
+Born in 1893, the granddaughter of freed enslaved people, "Libba Cotten heard music everywhere."
 When her brother was at work, she would sneak into his room and borrow his guitar (although the author's notes reveal that she first taught herself to play on her brother's banjo before moving on to his guitar).
 Left-handed, Libba taught herself to play by turning the guitar upside down and backwards, "kind of like brushing your teeth with your foot.
 Or tying a shoe with one hand.
 Nobody else played that way, but it was the way that felt right to Libba."

 Libba worked and bought her own guitar after Claude moved out.
 But, "Even trains get derailed," Veirs writes, Fazlalizadeh's illustration partnering with the text, train cars depicting moments from Cotten's life.
 By the time she was a young woman, "time swept Libba up, and she stopped playing guitar."
 Decades later, a "stately grandmother working in a department store," Libba met Ruth Crawford Seeger, modernist composer, mother to Peggy and Mike Seeger and step-mother to Pete Seeger, and became housekeeper to this musical family.
 In her author's notes, Veirs's marvelously refers to this moment (which happened when Cotten finds Ruth's daughter, lost in the department store) as the, "accidental meeting of two musical geniuses."
 Cotten starts playing the guitar again.
 Moved by her talent and skill, the Seegers helped share Cotten's talent all over the world and she toured into her nineties.